Sometimes a mom will get sore nipples after weeks or months with no problems. Following are six potential causes, plus some troubleshooting tips.

 Have you seen

 Any chance of pregnancy?
 Often the first sign of pregnancy for nursing moms is sore nipples.
-More here on pregnancy and nursing.
+More here on pregnancy and breastfeeding.
 As with soreness that comes with ovulation or menstruation, both sides will typically be sore since the soreness is caused by hormonal changes.

 Has your baby been pulling on the nipple, biting, scraping teeth or leaving tooth indentations or practicing creative nursing positions?
 Any type of nipple trauma can cause soreness, and soreness may be on one or both sides.
+Any broken skin will also make you more vulnerable to bacterial infections.

 Is baby teething?
 Many times moms experience nipple irritation as a result of teething.
 The increased saliva and the enzymes in it can irritate nipples.
 This can be lessened by rinsing the baby’s saliva off the nipples after the feeding.
 With teething, both sides would typically be sore.